COVID-19 and Pregnancy - An Update for our Patients

 Level II Neonatal Special Care Beds and Neonatology Service

 At Grand Strand Medical Center, we have a two-bed Level II Neonatal Special Care that is fully equipped to handle our smallest patients.
-These special care beds are staffed with a neonatologist which means babies with special needs can get the high level of medical attention they require.
+These special care beds are staffed by a neonatologist which means babies with special needs can get the high-level of medical attention they require.
 This allows for moms and families to remain close to their newborn, one of the most important elements in bringing a new life into the world.
 Our team works together to provide you and your baby with the highest quality care.
 Our Giraffe OmniBed Carestations provide family-centered development support by allowing babies to be closer to their parents' embrace and physician expertise.

 About Your Labor and Delivery